yeehaa123/elab/CHAT/lab.md

 offline lab is complemented by an online platform ([Coding the Humanities](http://codingthehumanities.com/)).

-## How this research builds on relevant state-of-the-art research
+## How does this research build on relevant state-of-the-art research

 The living lab uses a user-driven methodology that blurs the boundaries between technology users and producers by including (future) users of